molashaw/oreilly-github-demo/README.md

 ## License

+This is for the new people only....
+[touchme]
 This repository is © 2015 Christophe Porteneuve, provided under the [MIT license](LICENSE), and part of a video training series produced for and distributed by O’Reilly.